Topsham planners OK site plan for new Mt. Ararat High School

 More information can be found at construction.link75.org.

-The impact of the new school on Main Street (Route 201), from which Eagles Way leads into the campus, was also discussed at Tuesday’s meeting.
+The impact of the new school on Main Street (Route 201), from which Eagles Way leads into the campus, was also discussed at the Dec.
+19 meeting.

 The town is looking into striping improvements and upgrading the sidewalk on that state road as construction occurs, Planning Director Rod Melanson said Wednesday.
 SAD 75 will improve a Route 201 crosswalk and pedestrian access to the site, he added.